 After graduating, Paul accepted a position as a Research Associate with CSU with a role in supporting a USDA researcher whose work focused on combating Phytophthora ramorum, a plant pathogen associated with Sudden Oak Death.
 This research included a study in collaboration with the Dominican University in California where the pathogen was having a significant detrimental impact on oak species in that state.
 Paul was responsible for facilitating the study design and traveled often to California to both set up the study design, and perform plant measurements as part of data collection in support of the ongoing research.

-Marilee Stonis is a part-time employee here at PGF and an alumni of CSU horticulture program.
+Marilee Stonis is the RA here at PGF and an alumni of CSU horticulture program.
 She started working for PGF in the summer of 2017 and stayed on board as a work-study employee until her final semester of her studies took her to Toulouse, France to focus on European agriculture and viticulture practices.
 Once graduated and back in her hometown of Mount Prospect, Illinois, she found her ticket back to Colorado with a new opportunity available at the Plant Growth Facilities.
-She is now back overseeing the conservatory and other various greenhouse-maintenance tasks for Tammy and Paul.
-You can also find her again down at Fossil Creek Nursery working largely with perennials and sales.
+She is now back overseeing the conservatory, the IPM program, and various greenhouse-maintenance tasks for Tammy and Paul.
+You can also find her again down at Fossil Creek Nursery working largely with perennials and sales on weekends.
 She is happy to be a part of two strong teams that provide experience and growth in these diverse areas of horticulture.